FlyWheel Consultancy

 Why This Changes B2B Agent Deployment

-Before NemoClaw, B2B companies had three deployment options:
+Before NemoClaw, B2B companies had three deployment options — none of them ideal:

-That combination of low cost, strong security, and full ecosystem access did not exist before March 16.
+That combination of low cost, strong security, and full ecosystem access is new.
+It removes the primary objection B2B companies had about deploying open-source agent infrastructure.

 Three Deployment Scenarios for B2B Companies